cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/editing.md

 * Add classes in _Additional CSS class(es)_
   * Separate classes with commas.
   * Two of the most commonly used classes are **wp-accordion** (the class for the title text of an accordion) and **wp-accordion-content**.
 Remember to add wp-accordion-content to every paragraph inside the accordion.
+  * Only use _wp-accordion_ on headers.
+Follow the regular header rules to decide what level of header to use.
+No matter what header level is used, the _wp-accordion_ class will give the header a uniform visual appearance.

 ## Tags